New disease name – mpox is the new preferred term for the disease that has been called monkeypox.

 Partners of the people above

-Vaccinations are available at Canberra Sexual Health Centre, Hobart Place General Practice and the Interchange Health Co-operative.
+Vaccinations are available at Canberra Sexual Health Centre and the Interchange Health Co-operative.
 Further details about vaccine clinics and making a booking can be found under Mpox vaccination clinics.

 The vaccine can also be used as post-exposure prevention for people who have had a known high-risk exposure.
 ACT Health will advise on the need for post-exposure vaccination if you have been identified as a contact of someone with mpox infection.